jollyjinx/ZFS-TimeMachine/README.md

 Set --recursive if you want to send the pools and all sub pools recursively.
-Set --createsnapshotonsource if you want to create snapshots on the source Unset --createdestinationsnapshotifneeded=0 if you don't want the destinationpool to be created.
+Set --createsnapshotonsource if you want to create snapshots on the source.
+Unset --createdestinationsnapshotifneeded=0 if you don't want the destinationpool to be created.